graphcore/tutorials/feature_examples/popart/sharding/README.md

-# PopART Sharding demo
+# PopART Sharding example

-> Copyright 2020 Graphcore Ltd.

-This demo shows how to shard a model on multiple IPUs using PopART.
+This example shows how to shard a model on multiple IPUs using PopART.

-### File structure
+## File structure

 * `multi_ipu.py` The main PopART file showcasing sharding.
 * `test_multi_ipu_popart.py` Test script.
 * `README.md` This file.

-### How to use this demo
+## How to use this example

 1) Prepare the environment.